JackSzwergold/Cheat-Sheets/content/Networking Netmasks and Slash Notation.md

 Template: index
 ---

-## Networking Netmasks and Slash Notation

-By Jack Szwergold

 ### What’s a netmask?

 On a most basic level, a netmask is a 32-bit “mask” that is used to divide IP addresses into subnets for management, isolation and security reasons.